karanveersp/job-runner/design.md

 ## Design Principles

 This design aims to be modular, performant, and reliable.
-It implements the core components according to best practices, with the minimum required functionality, while noting areas for future development.
+Implementation of the core components will strive to attain the minimum required functionality with expressive APIs that work well with each other.

+Opportunities for improvements, or abbreviations of certain features will be indicated in comments.

-It leverages the strengths of Go for concurrent workflows and gRPC for performant, secure communication.
+The implementation strives to showcase the strengths of Go for managing concurrent workflows and gRPC for performant, secure communication.

 ## Overview

 The system comprises of 3 core components.
-- A job manager library to abstract job execution, persistence, and queries.
 - A CLI app to start, stop, monitor and list jobs.
-- A Server that responds to each client action by delegating to the job manager library.
+- A Server that delegates actions to a job manager library and returns results to the client.

-The job manager handles job actions, and persists each job with specific states such as `pending`, `running`, or `completed`, as well as their outputs for future queries.
+- A job manager library to abstract the implementation details of job execution, persistence, and queries.

-There is no restriction on the commands to be executed and they can target any program available on the machine hosting the gRPC service.
+There is no restriction on the commands to be executed and they can target any program available on the machine hosting the gRPC server.

+A job's output can be text or raw binary data and is streamed to the client when they start or monitor a job.

-The following diagram illustrates the core modules and how they relate to each other.
+The following diagram illustrates the commands, core modules and how they relate to each other.

 ![Job Runner Diagram](JobRunnerDiagram.jpg)